-Although significant negative impacts on Badgers are not predicted it is recommended mitigation measures are put in place to ensure foraging Badgers do not become trapped within any excavation works associated with construction works.
+Although significant negative impacts on Badgers are not predicted it is recommended a pre works check is carried out by an ecologist to check for newly created setts and mitigation measures are put in place to ensure Badgers do not become trapped within any excavation works associated with construction works.
 Excavations should either not be left uncovered overnight or ways of escape for Badgers provided (e.g. wooden planks or graded earth banks).